-Reclamation District No. 2037 Delegation of Authority Letter
+Reclamation District 2041 Delegation of Authority Letter

-As of hrs,, I have delegated the autho (Time) (Date) rity and responsibility for the complete
+As of hrs.,, I have delegated the authority and responsibility (Date) ty for the

-management of the Reclamation District No. 2037(N Incident to Name of Incident)
+complete management of the Reclamation District No. 2041(Name of Incident) Incident to

-acting as District Incident Commander
+acting as District Incident Commander ar nd Deputy

 (Name of Individuals)

-and Deputy Incident Commander respectively.
+Incident Commander respectively.

-Instructions S
+Instructions

-As Incident and Deputy Commander, you are account the overall management of this incident including coand contractors.
-I expect you to adhere to releve professional standards. ontrol and supervision over District staff
+As Incident and Deputy Commander, you are accountable to me and the Board of T the overall management of this incident including control and supervision over D and contractors.
+I expect you to adhere to relevant and applicable laws, poprofessional standards. istrict staff

-My general considerations for management of the in- cident are:
+My general considerations for management of the incident are:

 Provide for safety of District staff.
-Keep the Board and District Secretary informed of Comply with the Reclamation District No. 2037 Enconditions requiring its modification
+Keep the Board and District Secretary informed of key actions, and the situation Comply with the Reclamation District No. 2041 Emergency Operations Plan and conditions requiring its modification

 My specific directions and clarifications of authority for this incident are:

 1.

 2.

 3.

-Ву: President, Board of Trustees
+Ву:

+Secretary

 Date